Webbers Falls, Oklahoma: History

-Webber had settled here with some of the first Cherokee to go to Indian Territory west of the Mississippi River; it was then considered part of Arkansas Territory.
+Walter Webber had settled here with some of the first Cherokee to go to Indian Territory west of the Mississippi River; it was then considered part of Arkansas Territory.
 Having acquired a small fleet of keelboats, he was able to stock the post with goods from other parts of the United States, so he opened a trading post and a portage service, as well as building a house.
 Of mixed-race Cherokee-European descent, Webber was married to a full-blood Cherokee.
 They had adopted many American ways and outfitted their house in European-American style.
 When English-speaking visitors came, one of their African-American slaves and domestic servants would translate.
-Webber also built a salt works, leasing the land for the latter from the Cherokee government, which held it communally as a tribe.
+Webber also built a salt works, leasing the land for it from the Cherokee government, which held it communally as a tribe.
 In the early years when Webber was in the territory, there was considerable conflict with the Osage people, who were forced by the United States government to give up some of their territory to the Cherokee, in a Treaty of 1828.

-Webber was among the early leaders of the Cherokee in this area, one of their representatives when meeting with US agents and going to Washington, DC for meetings.
+Webber was among the early leaders of the Cherokee in this area, one of their representatives when meeting with US agents and going to Washington for meetings.
 The Western Cherokee resisted sharing their territory with immigrants to be resettled from the Southeast, as the US government proposed in 1834.
 They finally agreed that year, in exchange for an increased amount of land and annuities.

 In the late 1830s and 1840, the mass of thousands of Cherokee from the Southeast were forcibly moved into Indian Territory as a result of the US policy of Indian Removal.
 According to the Webbers Falls Historical Museum, this is the second-oldest town in the former Indian Territory.

 Joseph Vann, a/k/a "Rich Joe" Vann, was among the thousands of Cherokee emigrants forced from Georgia during Indian Removal.
-He settled nearby and established a plantation, where he worked some of his more than 200 slaves he brought with him.
+He settled nearby and established a plantation, where he worked some of the more than 200 slaves he brought with him.
 At his direction, slaves built a house here that was a replica of his former antebellum mansion in Georgia, the Chief Vann House.
 This area was within the reservation of the Cherokee Nation.

 A post office opened at Webbers Falls in 1856.